arianvp/WISB256/Assignments/ManyGreetings/README.md

 While working on the extension, try switching back to the master branch.
 You'll see that you can still run the old version of the code, even if the extension isn't ready yet.
 You can only switch branches, however, once you've committed the changes!

-While still in the master branch, change the first question to read 'What is your name ?'.
+While back in the master branch, change the first question to read 'What is your name ?'.

 	What is your name ?
 Tristan
 	Hello, Tristan !